amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

     * `"delimiter`" [string] the string used to delimit columns in the observation file output, default is `",`".

-The following Observation Data functionals are currently supported.
+The following observation functionals are currently supported.
 All of them operate on the variables identified.

 * `"Observation Data: Point`" returns the value of the field quantity at a point.